-Bluetooth Microphone and USB Cable (Located on the dash beverage tray) -Typical View (if equipped)
+Bluetooth Microphone (Located on lower dash) -Typical View (if equipped)

 Radio Remote Control

 A hand-held remote control for the radio lets you control the radio from a distance for your convenience.
 The remote control is included in your InfoCase.